arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 The new features are too many to list them all here.
 Take a look at our [feature docs](https://scripting.arcus-azure.net/) to get familiar with our available functionality.

 ## Conclusion, What's on the Horizon?
 2021 was a big year for Arcus.
 A lot has changed.
 New features were introduced, existing ones were updated.
 It was a year where Arcus was more used than before.
-Consumers can with ideas and issues which made the code and available functionality stronger.
+Consumers contributed with ideas and issues which made the code and available functionality stronger.

 What's on the horizon?
 What brings 2022?
 At the end of this year, 3 new code-owners were introduced to Arcus.
 This will be a new milestone for the Arcus initiative.
 More opinions and viewpoints will for sure make these libraries better and more usable.